almereyda/awesome-starred/README.md

 ## Java

+- [Subsonic](https://github.com/daneren2005/Subsonic) - Home of the DSub Android client fork
+- [ultrasonic](https://github.com/ultrasonic/ultrasonic) - Free and open-source music streaming Android client for Subsonic API compatible servers
+- [new-ultrasonic-fork-for-MyMusicQoE](https://github.com/albertolalanda/new-ultrasonic-fork-for-MyMusicQoE) - Android application that allows you to listen to songs, sent by a server, with a random codec and bitrate.
+The application allows the user to rate the QoE (Quality of experience).
+The classifications were studied in order to determine for different bitrates the best codec.
+- [Audinaut](https://github.com/nvllsvm/Audinaut) - A Subsonic client for Android
 - [BIMserver](https://github.com/opensourceBIM/BIMserver) - The open source BIMserver platform
 - [airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
 - [ccnx](https://github.com/ProjectCCNx/ccnx) - THIS REPOSITORY IS NO LONGER MAINTAINED.
 IT HAS BEEN COMPLETELY REPLACED BY https://github.com/PARC/CCNx_Distillery